 November 28, 1795 - The United States purchases peace with Tunis and Algiers by supplying a frigate and over $800,000.

-June 1, 1796- Tennessee is admitted into the Union as
+June 1, 1796- Tennessee is admitted into the Union as the

-December 7, 1796 - The U.S. Electoral College meets to elect Federalist John Adams as president.
-John Adams defeated Thomas Jefferson, of the Democrat Republican party, whose platform included the notion of a weak central goverment, in the U.S. presidential election.
+November 4 to December 7, 1796 - The U.S. Electoral College meets to elect Federalist John Adams as president.
+John Adams defeated Thomas Jefferson, of the Democrat Republican party, whose platform included the notion of a weak central government, in the U.S. presidential election.
 Political parties came into prominence with this election after the retirement of George Washington.
 Electors who chose the president were chosen by the states, using various methods, including the popular vote or by state legislators.
 Adams received 71 electoral votes to Jefferson's 68.

-peace between the United States and Tripoli, is signed at Algiers.
+January 3, 1797 - The Treaty of Tripoli, signifying peace between the United States and Tripoli, is signed at Algiers.